openlayers/openlayers/changelog/upgrade-notes.md

 ### Next Release

+#### Removed GeoJSON crs workaround for GeoServer

+Previous version of GeoServer returned invalid crs in GeoJSON output.
+The workaround in `ol.format.GeoJSON` used to read this crs code is now removed.

 #### Deprecation of `ol.Attribution`

 `ol.Attribution` is deprecated and will be removed in the next major version.
 Instead, you can construct a source with a string attribution or an array of strings.
 For dynamic attributions, you can provide a function that gets called with the current frame state.